joheredi/typespec/packages/http-client-javascript/test/scenarios/client/dotted_namespace.md

 ## Spec

-A dotted namespace where only the last part has stuff
+A dotted namespace where only the last part has content.
+The leading namespaces have no operations and a single sub namespace

 ```tsp
 @service({